MakeSchool-Tutorials/Makestagram-Swift-V2/P18-Improving-Timeline/content.md

         func loadInRange(range: Range<Int>, completionBlock: ([ContentType]?) -> Void)
     }

-We can ignore the `typealias`, which leaves use with four requirements for classes that implement the `TimelineComponentTarget` protocol:
+We can ignore the `typealias`, which leaves us with four requirements for classes that implement the `TimelineComponentTarget` protocol:

 1. **`defaultRange`**: A property that defines how many posts should be loaded initially
 2.  **`additionalRangeSize`**: A property that defines how many additional posts should be loaded once the user reaches the bottom of the timeline